Register/Renew a Boat

 - If the HIN is an improper format, the applicant will be asked to electronically upload or send a picture or pencil tracing of the HIN to DNR for verification and further instruction.

 - If the manufacturer is out of business or will not assist the boat owner, a DNR HIN Inspection is necessary.
-DNR will assign a HIN number during the inspection process and the boat owner is responsible for permanently affixing the HIN to the boat.
-Information on arranging an inspection can be found Here. (http://gadnrle.org/vessel-inspections)
+DNR will assign a HIN number after the inspection process and the boat owner is responsible for permanently affixing the HIN to the boat.
+Information on arranging an inspection can be found at http://gadnrle.org/vessel-inspections.

 When a person dies, title to their property, including any vessels they owned, becomes vested in another person(s).
 A formal legal process guides this action.
 Legal documents may be available to show who gained ownership of a vessel from the estate, or who has legal authority, such as an Executor or Administrator of an estate, to dispose of a vessel.

 By statute, vessels may only be registered by the legal owner (52-7-5).
-If a living legal owner sells a vessel, a bill of sale from the owner and the owner’s registration card are sufficient to transfer the vessel registration to the new owner.
-Obviously, when the owner of a vessel is deceased, they are unable to sign a bill of sale.
+If a living legal owner sells a vessel, a bill of sale from the owner and the owner’s registration card and a transfer paper title (if it exits) are sufficient to transfer the vessel registration to the new owner.
+Obviously, when the owner of a vessel is deceased, they are unable to sign a bill of sale or a title.
 The person gaining the vessel from an estate might desire to transfer the vessel registration into their name, or may desire to sell the vessel to another person and the registration would be transferred from the deceased to the buyer’s name.

 To transfer registration, the Department of Natural Resources (DNR) must have a legal document reflecting the change in ownership of the vessel.
 We have past instances where we learn ownership of a vessel is in dispute.
 For example, someone may have sold a deceased's vessel to a third party and others in the family or spouse claim the seller had no ownership claim to legally sell the vessel.
 Therefore, the person that sold the boat was not the owner and the buyer is unable to legally transfer registration.